ayman23-ds/End-to-End-ETL-Pipeline-Project/README.md

   External data is fetched using `requests` library to get currency exchange rates from open exchange rates API. the result is saved in csv file named : currency.csv

-- **Realation Database*
+- **Realation Database**
   data is extracted from structured tables in `MYSQL RDBMS` such as orders, order items tables this operation was done using mysql.connector in python to establish a connection with db. the result is saved in csv files named : orders.csv , order_items.csv.

 - **Data Lake (Local Files)**
-  Multiple CSV files are loaded from local directories: the result is saved in csv files named :brands.csv , categories.csv , customers.csv , products.csv , staffs.csv , stocks.csv , stores.csv
+  Multiple CSV files are loaded from local directories: the result is saved in csv files named :brands.csv , categories.csv , customers.csv, products.csv , staffs.csv , stocks.csv , stores.csv